SuyeshBadge/fixin5mins/memory-bank/progress.md

 - [x] Create comprehensive plan for audio integration feature
 - [x] Implement automatic post scheduling with random times and template rotation
 - [x] Replace AI service with OpenRouter for free open-source models (NEW)
+- [x] Enhance scheduler to use optimal posting times based on research (NEW)
 - [ ] Implement video generation from static templates
 - [ ] Create audio selection and matching algorithm
 - [ ] Integrate with Instagram Reels API for video with audio